pvlib/pvanalytics/README.md

 ## Library Overview

 The functions provided by PVAnalytics are organized in modules based on their anticipated use.
-The package is broken up in to the modules listed below.
-The structure/organization below is likely change as differnt functionality, use-cases, overlaps, or divisions are identified and implemented.
-The functions in `quality`, `filtering`, and `features` will take a series of data and return a series of booleans.
+The structure/organization below is likely to change as use cases are identified and refined and as package content evolves.
+The functions in `quality`,
+`filtering`, and `features` will take a series of data and return a series of booleans.
 * `quality` contains submodules for different kinds of data quality checks.
-  * `irradiance` quality checks for irradiance measurements.
+  * `irradiance` provides quality checks for irradiance measurements.
 This will initially contain an implementation of the QCRad algorithm, but any other quality tests for irradiance data should be added here.
   * `weather` has quality checks for weather data (for example tests